AMEST/peresh/README.md

 ## For link Peresh to you own dropbox OAuth app
 `
-In main.js replace "client_id" inside "goAuthDropBox" function `
+In src/dropbox.js replace "client_id" inside "dropboxClientId" variable and rebuild application or docker container `